Coronavirus makes life more difficult for Pakistan's transgender community | DW | 04.09.2020

 As many transgender people rely on work that requires public interaction, it is not always possible for them to follow safety procedures, Ali notes.

-According to Ali's research, almost half of the transgender population in Pakistan earn their living by begging; sex work (9%); dancing at weddings (8%); while the rest are associated with other informal professions.
+According to Ali's research, almost half of the transgender population in Pakistan earn their living by begging, sex work (9%) and dancing at weddings (8%), while the rest are associated with other informal professions.

 Cases of increased physical attacks on transgender people during the pandemic have also been reported by local media.
 Friction among the community is also on the rise in the past few months as a result of dwindling resources.